Leprechaun Bark: Festive St Patrick’s Day Microwave Treat

 melt the white chocolate chips in the microwave

-1. Pour the white chocolate onto the prepared baking sheet and smooth it out with a spatula so that it’s even (I try for about ¼” thick, but it doesn’t need to be precise)
+1. Pour the white chocolate onto the prepared baking sheet and smooth it out with a rubber spatula (or simlar) so that it’s even (I try for about ¼” thick, but it doesn’t need to be precise)

 spread the melted white chocolate across your baking sheet